SunnyDenver/SunnyDenver-Coin/README.md

-Denver Coin to track data on Public People
+Denver Coin to track data on People via Public Files